-Touching the dial # or the center of the dial display (except for the VFO display) will open the Dial menu.
+Touching the dial # will open the Dial menu.
 The current dial setting will be highlighted (VFO in this example).
 Touch a button to select that function and return to the Dial control page.
 Touch the selected function to return to the Dial control without changing the selection.

-If the gray ring on the M5Dial is in [navigation](#) mode, turn the ring to switch pages.
-Otherwise, touch to the left or right on the footer button (<1/4>).
+If the gray ring on the M5Dial is in [Navigation](#) or [Fine-Tune](#) mode, turn the ring to switch menu pages.
+Otherwise, touch to the left or right on the footer button that is showing the menu page you are on (<1/5>).